Dosage Form: capsule

 - Advise patients that psychiatric adverse reactions may occur, especially in patients with a past psychiatric history or in those receiving other drugs also associated with psychiatric effects, and to report to their healthcare provider any new or worsening psychiatric symptoms.

 - Advise patients, especially elderly patients, that cognitive impairment or an altered mental state may also occur during treatment with Dronabinol capsules and to report to their healthcare provider if they develop signs or symptoms of cognitive impairment.

 - Advise patients not to operate motor vehicles or other dangerous machinery until they are reasonably certain that Dronabinol capsules do not affect them adversely.
-Alert patients to the potential for additive central nervous system depression if Dronabinol capsules is used concomitantly with alcohol or other CNS depressants such as benzodiazepines and barbiturates.
+Alert patients to the potential for additive central nervous system depression if Dronabinol capsules are used concomitantly with alcohol or other CNS depressants such as benzodiazepines and barbiturates.

-Advise patients, especially those with cardiac disorders, to report to their healthcare provider if they experience any signs or symptoms of hemodynamic instability, including hypotension, hypertension, syncope or tachycardia, especially after initiating or increasing the dosage of Dronabinol capsules [see Warnings and Precautions (5.2)].
+Advise patients, especially those with cardiac disorders, to report to their healthcare provider if they experience any signs or symptoms of hemodynamic instability, including hypotension, hypertension, syncope, or tachycardia, especially after initiating or increasing the dosage of Dronabinol capsules [see Warnings and Precautions (5.2)].